TomerFi/TomerFi/README.md

 ## Blog posts

-**Deliver generative AI at scale with NVIDIA NIM on OpenShift AI (November 12, 2024)**
+**Deliver generative AI at scale with NVIDIA NIM on OpenShift AI (March 26, 2023)**
 <br/>
-Earlier this year, Red Hat announced plans to integrate support for NVIDIA NIM microservices on Red Hat OpenShift AI to help streamline inferencing for dozens of AI/ML models on a consistent, flexible hybrid cloud platform...
+Native support for NVIDIA NIM microservices is now generally available on Red Hat OpenShift AI to help streamline inferencing for dozens of AI/ML models on a consistent, flexible hybrid cloud platform.
+NVIDIA NIM...
 <br/>
 [Read further][nim-openshiftai]